Zhentao-Liu/VPAL/README.md

 https://github.com/Zhentao-Liu/VPAL/assets/81148025/fdff2da1-ba80-49ac-a264-02b8d668f499

-But if we do not use vessel probability to guide our model training, the decomposition will become blurry and the view synthesis will deteriorate a lot especially for the dynamics one.
+But if we do not use vessel probability to guide our model training, the decomposition will become blurry and the view synthesis will deteriorate a lot especially for the dynamic one.

 ![reconstruction_comparision](https://github.com/Zhentao-Liu/VPAL/assets/81148025/60092920-6833-4c46-98b6-1462f2c49a65)